vantreeseba/coc-haxe/Readme.md

 ## Configuration options

-- "haxe.useInternal":
+- "haxe.useModule":

-      Use the included haxe language server (this is the only supported way at the moment.),  default: `true`
+      Use the haxe language server module.
+(Non module not supported ATM),  default: `true`

+- "haxe.modulePath":

+      Use haxe language server module at given path.,  default: `../bin/server`

+- "haxe.hxml":

+      The HXML file to use for building the project.,  default: `build.hxml`

 Trigger completion in `coc-settings.json` to get full list of options.